marcosUNLP/qonscious/README.md

 ## VisualStudio Code

 There is a _vscode_example_settings.json file chat you can rename to .vscode/settings.json .
-It provides most of the default settings help VSC find tests, work with notebooks, etc.
+It provides most of the default settings that help VSC find tests, work with notebooks, etc.

 ## ruff